garrandall/popular-music-data/tracks/f--kin-problems-a-ap-rocky-drake-2-chainz-kendrick-lamar.md

 Bring your girls to the crib, maybe we can solve it, ayy

-Ooh, I know you love it when this beat is on
+Oh, I know you love it when this beat is on
 Make you think about all of the you been leadin' on Make me think about all of the rappers I've been feedin' on Got a feelin' that's the same dudes that we speakin' on, oh word?